oyvindberg/typo/site-in/readme.md

 ---
-title: Intro / Motivation
+title: Introduction to Typo
 ---

-typo is a source code generator which uses postgres schema definitions and your sql definitions as sources of truth.

-With a razor-sharp focus on type-safety and DX, hopefully you'll find the experience very pleasant.
+Typo is not just another source code generator; it's your trusted partner in database development.
+By harnessing the power of PostgreSQL schema definitions and your SQL code, Typo creates a seamless bridge between your database and your Scala code, all while putting type-safety and developer experience (DX) front and center.

-## Motivation
+## The Motivation Behind Typo

-### Build safer systems

-We use the compiler to verify our programs.
-All is great, until you need to interact with the messy outside world.

-One of the best tools we have available to help the compiler verify our interactions with the outside world is contract-driven development.

-Say an API is described by an OpenApi definition.
-If you use that to generate code for the HTTP layer, you guarantee that you implement it correctly.
-Because if you don't, the compiler will helpfully guide you!
+### Building Safer Systems

+In the world of software development, we rely on the compiler to catch errors and ensure the correctness of our code.
+But what happens when we venture into the unpredictable realm of external data sources, like databases?

-typo intends to provide the same safety in the database layer.
-It does this by generating correct code for all your tables, views and queries based on postgres metadata tables.
+Typo's core motivation is to bring contract-driven development to the database layer.
+Just as generating code from OpenAPI definitions ensures the correctness of your HTTP layer, Typo aims to deliver the same level of safety for database interactions.
+It achieves this by generating precise and correct code for your tables, views, and queries, all guided by PostgreSQL metadata tables.

-### Existing developer flow for SQL <-> JVM is terrible.
+### Revolutionizing the SQL to JVM Workflow

-Typical current state of affairs:

-- 1) you write some sql
-- 2) intellij may not inject sql support, connection and/or schema, so you're telling it what to do again
-- 3) you interpolate in some parameters, but the compiler yells at you for not having defined the right typeclass instances.
-Error messages are typically unhelpful
+The conventional workflow for SQL-to-JVM interaction often feels like a labyrinth of manual tasks and repetitive boilerplate:

+1. You write SQL queries.
+2. IDEs may struggle to give you proper support while writing, especially if you interpolate and concatenate much
-- 4) you manually map a sequence of either column names or indices to a name in a case class
+3. Manual mapping of column names or indices to case class field names.
-- 5) you manually map a sequence of either column names or indices to a type in a case class.
-New typeclass instances to implement.
+4. Manual mapping of column names or indices to case class field types
-- 6) the compiler checks none of the above, so now you're writing tests
-- 7) tests are tedious to write

-and then the worst: **Whenever you refactor you're stuck fighting with points 1-7, for all future.**

-You also typically write the same essential boilerplate for ~all tables.

-typo provides a better workflow for points 2-7, and frees you from writing boilerplate.
-Keep reading to see more
+5. String interpolation and type mapping may trigger cryptic errors for missing typeclass instances
+6. The compiler cannot check the mappings, forcing you into writing tests.
+7. Writing and maintaining tests is tedious, and even slow to run.

+But here's the kicker: Whenever you refactor your code, you find yourself revisiting all of these points.

+Typo changes the game.
+It streamlines steps 2-7, liberates you from boilerplate, and lets you focus on what truly matters: building robust and maintainable database applications.

-### Types of interaction with the database
+### Types of Database Interactions

-Interactions with the database can be grouped into four groups.
+Interactions with the database fall into four distinct categories, each with its unique challenges and requirements:
-The distinction is useful when determining which typo feature should be used.

-- create, update, delete. pure crud operations.
-In typo these are covered by [repository methods](what-is/relations.md) and [SQL DSL](what-is/dsl.md)
-- "simple" reads from relations. typically with joins, but without aggregations or selections.
-In typo these are covered by the [SQL DSL](what-is/dsl.md)
-- "complex reads" — aggregations, window functions — you name it! in typo these interactions are covered by [writing sql files](what-is/sql-is-king.md)
-- dynamic queries.
-These are typically rare and expensive both to implement and run. typo does *not* currently solve this use case well, so you can fall back to your [existing database library](other-features/flexible.md) and implement this yourself.
-Maybe we can come up with some generated solution for some use cases in the future!
+1. **CRUD Operations**: The bread and butter of database interactions.
+Typo offers [repository methods](what-is/relations.md) for simple and safe CRUD, and the [SQL DSL](what-is/dsl.md) can help you do it in batch.
+2. **Simple Reads**: Retrieving data from relations, often involving joins.
+Typo's [SQL DSL](what-is/dsl.md) is your go-to for these scenarios.
+3. **Complex Reads**: Aggregations, window functions, and advanced queries.
+In Typo, these interactions are best handled by [writing SQL files](what-is/sql-is-king.md).
+4. **Dynamic Queries**: Rare and resource-intensive, these custom queries require careful implementation.
+Typo leaves this space open for you and your [existing database library](other-features/flexible.md), as more research is needed in this direction.

+Intrigued?
+Keep exploring to discover how Typo transforms your database development experience.